 "Are you all right?" she heard from the patio next to hers.

-She peered into the shadows--he had the lights out, was sitting in darkness.
+She peered into the shadows—he had the lights out and was sitting in darkness.
 But she knew Spock's voice.
-And of course he was in the dwelling next to her--Roberts probably made the room assignments.
+And of course he was in the dwelling next to her—Roberts probably made the room assignments.

-She stepped around the low hedge that divided their patios, stared at him.
-Even up close she could barely make out his expression.
+She stepped around the low hedge that divided their patios and stared at him.
+Even up close, she could barely make out his expression.

 "Would you like some tea?" he asked.